What to do several weeks before your garage sale

 - Have an interesting or cute pet on display.

 - Have coloring-in books and colored pencils on a rug.
-For kids coloring, games & puzzles, paper crafts, party printables, etc go to http://familyfun.go.com/printables/.
-Let the children keep the book and pencils.
+For kids coloring, games & puzzles, paper crafts, party printables, etc go to site sthat allow you to download printables like familyfun.go.com/printables Let the children keep the book and pencils.
 They might have cost you $1 but hopefully their mum spent more.

 How about a t-shirt?